 Understanding the Causes of TMJ Disorders

-Knowing the potential causes of TMJ disorder can help you learn how you can prevent and even treat TMJ.
-If your TMJ has been caused by teeth grinding due to stress, for example, we can provide a treatment plan based around that.
-No matter what caused your TMJ, it is important to have a dental specialist talk to you about your symptoms and perform a thorough diagnosis.
+Knowing the potential causes of TMJ disorders can help you learn how to prevent and even treat your own.
+If your TMJ disorder was caused by teeth grinding due to stress, for example, we can provide a treatment plan based around that.
+No matter what caused your TMJ disorder, it is important to have a dental specialist talk to you about your symptoms and perform a thorough diagnosis.